Revisiting: “Kellys Family Too Boring”

 And then as Dr. Gupta points out, you have the bloating China is famous for and, moreover, there’s the irritability China is so famous for!
 In fact, this is why we have to rule out Arsenicum which half of you voted for.
 With Arsenicum, we would expect to see the very well-known Arsenicum mentals: the prostration, restlessness, anxiety, desire for company, neediness and fear of death.

-Now, here’s what happened as Gabi related it to me: She gave him a dose of 200C.
+Now, here’s what happened as Gabi related it to me: She gave him a dose of China 200C.
 He immediately improved, within seconds!
 He felt calm and sleepy–this is a typical positive response that we see for the right remedy.

 Then tragedy struck!
-As so often happens, people repeat the remedy over and over because they think if they feel good with one dose, imagine how great they’ll feel with two or three!
-Well, he landed in the hospital with severe stomach pain!
+As it so often happens, people repeat the remedy over and over again because, if they feel good with one dose, imagine how great they’ll feel after three or four!
+Well, he landed in the hospital!
 However, the hospital could do nothing for him, so he wound up back home and called Gabi.
-As she tells it,
+Here she tells what happened:

-“I forgot to mention that William, such is the name of the Sudanese, ended in hospital with severe stomach ache because he did not follow my instructions and was repeating the China whenever he wanted just for the sake of it.
+“I forgot to mention that William, such is the name of the Sudanese, ended in hospital with severe stomach ache because he did not follow my instructions and was repeating the China whenever he wanted, just for the sake of it!
 He phoned me with a voice from the dead.
-We did it over the phone–the aggravation zapper a la Diane Fuller: 12 dilutions without succussions of the 200C in water, one sip of the 12th cup and he was better.
+We did it over the phone–the “aggravation zapper”: 12 dilutions without succussions of the 200C in water, one sip of the 12th cup and he was better.
 The scare worked because when he phoned me this time he listened.
 His health has improved exponentially and so has his behaviour toward his wife!
 He used to beat her up!
 That part I did not tell you.”

 —————————————————-